DominicVillaniSSSD/update/README.md

 To run this script paste the command below into the terminal with a user account with admin privileges
 Or run su and the username of an admin user ex: su admin
-Then enter in the password in for the user you have just typed in
+Then enter in the password in for the user you have just typed in you will also need to type exit in the terminal once the script is complete